pingcap/docs/dashboard/dashboard-overview.md

 ![Top SQL](/media/dashboard/dashboard-overview-top-statements.png)

 The information shown in this area is consistent with the more detailed [SQL Statements Page](/dashboard/dashboard-statement-list.md).
 You can click the **Top SQL Statements** heading to view the complete list.
-For details of the columns on this table, see [SQL Statements Page](/dashboard/dashboard-statement-list.md).
+For details of the columns in this table, see [SQL Statements Page](/dashboard/dashboard-statement-list.md).

 > **Note:**
 >